pwinckles/card-game-rules/invented/Skatkopf.md

 ## Leaster ##

-When no one picks a Leaster is played.
-In a Leaster there are no teams, and the goal is to be the player who takes the fewest points.
-However, in order to win a Leaster you must also take at least one trick.
+When no one bids a Leaster is played.
+Everyone plays for themselves, and the goal is to be the player who takes the fewest points.
+However, in order to win, you must also take at least one trick.
 The player who takes the final trick also takes the cards in the kitty.

 ## Play ##